-125 Elastography is a technique for measuring tissue stiffness or elasticity.
+120 Elastography is a technique for measuring tissue stiffness or elasticity.
 Stiffness or elasticity of all materials including tissue is defined by a parameter known as the elastic (or Young's) modulus typically given in units of pressure (Pascals or kilopascals).
-The elastic modulus may be measured directly by mechanical testing where pressure is applied to a sample of material and the deformation (loss of height or thickness) is measured.
-The slope of the plot of thickness change vs. pressure is the elastic modulus.
-130 For a given amount of pressure, the change in thickness of the overall block of material, or at any location in the material, is defined as the "strain".
+The elastic modulus may be measured directly by mechanical testing where stress (mechanical pressure) is applied to a sample of material and the deformation (change ΔL of original thickness L) is measured.
+The slope of the plot of relative 125 deformation $(\Delta L/L)$ vs. stress is the elastic modulus.
+For a given amount of stress, the fractional deformation (change in thickness over original thickness) of the overall block of material, or at any location in the material, is defined as the "strain".
 Samples of tissue are not usually available for mechanical testing, so elastography was developed as a means to estimate tissue elasticity noninvasively.
-Tissue elasticity may be calculated in two ways: 1) From an image of the strain of a region of tissue in response to external or internal compression force (known as strain elastography), and 2) by 135 measuring the speed of propagation of a shear wave as it traverses a region of tissue (known as shear wave elastography).
-For the second technique, the shear wave speed (SWS) may be used as a surrogate for tissue stiffness which serves as a biomarker for level of fibrosis since it has been shown that fibrosis is the major cause of increased liver stiffness.
+Tissue elasticity may be calculated in two ways: 1) From an image of the strain of a region of 130 tissue in response to external or internal compression force (known as strain elastography), and 2) by measuring the speed of propagation of a shear wave as it traverses a region of tissue (known as shear wave elastography).
+For the second technique, the (SWS) may be used as a surrogate for tissue stiffness which serves as a biomarker for amount of fibrosis since it has been shown that fibrosis is the primary cause of increased liver stiffness.

-Clinical Context
+135 Clinical Context